Module 3.2: Virtual Networks (VNet)

 | Forgetting to create the return peering (only creating one direction) | VNet peering requires a link in both directions, but Azure does not warn you until traffic fails | Always create peering in pairs.
 Script it so both sides are created in the same deployment. |

-| Not planning for DNS resolution across peered VNets | VMs in peered VNets cannot resolve each other’s private DNS names by default | Deploy Azure Private DNS Zones linked to all VNets, or use a centralized DNS resolver in the hub VNet. |
+| Not planning DNS resolution across connected VNets | Name resolution across connected VNets usually requires explicit DNS design, such as Private DNS Zones linked to the relevant VNets or a centralized resolver in the hub |

 1. You are designing a network for a new application environment in Azure.
 You have allocated a VNet with the address space 10.0.0.0/16.
 For the frontend web servers, you create a subnet with the prefix 10.0.1.0/24 and plan to deploy exactly 255 small virtual machines.
 Will this deployment succeed?